 Pensioners who are resident here are exempt from tax if the property is your main residence.

-Buying property in Spain attracts I T P, which is purchase transfer tax of 7% (equivalent of stamp duty).
-It makes up the majority of the 10% of costs that you allow for any property purchase in Spain.
+The ITP or IVA makes up the majority of the costs that you allow for any property purchase in Spain.

-VAT for commercial properties, parking spaces or purchases of building plots from a corporation or property developer will be assessed at the standard vat rate of 18%.
+VAT for commercial properties, parking spaces or purchases of building plots from a corporation or property developer will be assessed at the standard VAT rate of 21% plus 1.2% Stamp Duty.

-‘Plus valia’ Municipal Tax is a local authority increased land value tax.
+´Plus valia´ Municipal Tax is a local authority increased land value tax.
 It must be paid by the seller as required under Spanish law and is the tax liability on the increased value of the land since last purchased.
-The calculation will be made by the local council and does not normally add up to a great sum (it increases depending on the number of years you have owned the property).
+The calculation will be made by the local council and increases depending on the number of years you have owned the property.
+In October 2021 the European Court ruled that the method for calculating Plusvalia was unconstitutional.
+Since November 2021 the method of calculating this tax by the local authority in Calvia has changed.
+Taxpayers can choose between two formulas for calculating the tax base: The first takes into account the cadastral value, to which new coefficients are applied, and the second determines the plusvalia by calculating the difference between the acquisition value and the transfer value applying a percentage to this result.

 Title Deeds - Escritura